crisshaker/my-future-blog/ky.md

 Now, it's important to note that the problem was not with axios itself.
 The problem was that axios was built on top of `XMLHttpRequest`, at least, when running in the browser.
 I was working on a chrome extension, and I found out that service workers in Manifest version 3 extensions don't have support for `XMLHttpRequest`.
 I had to switch to fetch, and I was not happy about it.
 I mean, I love fetch, but I was so used to axios that I didn't want to switch.

 The switch was primarily hard because not only did axios make working with `XMLHttpRequest` easier, but it also had a lot of features that I didn't even know I needed.
 Really, I was spoiled by axios.
 From customizable instances to interceptors, axios was a great library.
-Switching to fetch meant that I wasn't going lose all of these features.
+Switching to fetch meant that I was going lose all of these features.

 Naturally, I had 2 options.
 I could either write my own wrapper around fetch or find a library that did what I needed.
 I chose the latter, and that's how I found ky.
 To some extent, you could say `ky` is to fetch what axios is to `XMLHttpRequest`.